Get it before Christmas! ends in

 With the cost of energy rising, we understand that you’re not going to want to switch your heating on.
 A simple but effective way of keeping your body warm is to add a few extra layers on top of your pyjamas.
 If you’re going to bed with only a few items of clothing on (or maybe none at all!), you’ll have to awaken to the cold morning air without any layers of protection.

 Of course, we aren’t recommending you go ahead and wear a ski jacket to bed (unless you want to!).
-A full set of PJs (top and trousers) and some fluffy socks to keep your toes warm should do the trick.
+A full set of PJs (top and trousers) and some fluffy socks to keep your feet warm in bed should do the trick.
 If you feel uncomfortable wearing that many clothes to sleep, keep some warm clothes nearby that you can grab and put on when you wake up, instead of reaching for the thermostat.

 3. Have a shower immediately after waking